Globe-Engineer/.github/profile/README.md

 ## Globe.Engineer

-We are a community driven by the pursuit of knowledge and technological innovation.
-Our projects span a range of domains, reflecting our commitment to learning and positive impact.
+We are fixing engineering, using LLM Engineering Agents.
+And helping the LLM Agent community along the way.

 ## Our Projects
 - [Agent Frameworks](https://github.com/Globe-Knowledge-Solutions/agents)